Leem Lubany

-Leem Lubany (ليم لوباني, לים לובאני; born August 31, 1996) is an Arab actress.
-She is known for her role as Nadia in the 2013 film Omar, and for playing Gabrielle Joubert in the television series Condor (2018–2020).
+Leem Lubany (ليم لوباني, לים לובאני; born August 31, 1996) is an Israeli Arab-Palestinian actress.
+She is known for her role as Nadia in the 2013 film Omar.
+She also played Gabrielle Joubert in the American television series Condor (2018–2020).
+Her most recent project is The Old Man, also an American TV series, starring Jeff Bridges.

 Early life and education

-Lubany was born in Nazareth, Israel to an Arab family.
+Lubany was born in Nazareth, Israel to a Palestinian family.
 She was a senior at Harduf Waldorf School in kibbutz Harduf, when she made her professional film debut in Hany Abu-Assad's Omar.

 Career

 Lubany made her debut in Omar, despite having no acting training.
 The film was nominated for the Best Foreign Language Film at the 86th Academy Awards.

-In 2014, Leem Lubany appeared in A to B and played the role of Salima in the comedy Rock the Kasbah.
+In 2014, Leem Lubany appeared in A to B, an Emirati film.
+That same year, she played the role of Salima in the American comedy Rock the Kasbah, set in Afghanistan and starring Bill Murray.